 Though it was born on travel, this is not what is commonly understood as a travel blog.
 Through travel we discover the world, we form impressions about places, habits, people and facts.
 Travel allows us to penetrate the substance of the reality portrayed in reports and accounts, in the social and conventional media, and to understand the world and ourselves at deeper levels.
 In this sense, traveling is also experiencing mundane facts from an even slightly unusual perspective, without leaving our armchair.
 This blog is about that experience, be it born on the road or not.

 A unique perspective on the world does not exist.
 Our perception is filtered by the sum of our experiences, our culture, our ideas: the same experiences are different for different people.
 We can only experience the world by being immersed in the reality we want to understand; still our understanding will be a particular perspective.

 I will try to convey in words or images (captured on camera or mobile, depending on what is handy) what the world gives me, tells me, and how it changes me: my perspective on things.

-I left Italy for good in 2012 to spend 5 years of my lifein Sweden, till 2017.
-I then defended a PhD at the University of Gothenburg, where I researched on inequality, social identity, social conflict and discrimination where economics, sociology, and psychology meet.
+I left Italy for good in 2012 to spend 5 years of my life in Sweden, till 2017.
+I then defended a PhD in economics at the University of Gothenburg.
+This makes me an economist (of sorts).
+I work where the boundaries between economics, sociology, and psychology get a bit fuzzy.
+That’s where things get interesting and fun.
+I study how people give structure and meaning to the world around them, and to their relationships with others and with the world.
+My work focuses on inequality, social identity, social conflict and discrimination.

 I am currently living in Germany.